 Staying on the movie track–kids enjoy the making of videos.
 Seeing their own faces moving and talking is a novelty and the silly things they can do are endless.
 Co-write a script with them or blast their favorite songs and film them dancing.
 Here are some useful apps if you’re going for a high-tech movie experience.

 3. Get painty.

 If you have an old ratty sheet and some cans of paint, lay the sheet on your lawn or sidewalk and let your kids do what they want with the paint.
 For a little extra fun, introduce them to the work of Jackson Pollock right before this activity gets set in motion.
 They’ll definitely get dirty in the process, but they’ll also likely not lose focus on this invitation for messiness and controlled chaos.

-- Build a fort.
-This is a classic activity that requires no monetary outlay from you, and a ton of fun for kids – all it requires is sheets and blankets, along with chairs and coffee tables.
+This is a classic activity that requires no budget, and it’s a ton of fun for kids.
+All it requires is sheets and blankets, along with chairs and coffee tables.
 For kids under seven or eight, you may want to keep an eye out to prevent them hitting their heads or rough housing, but this is also a good task for independent play and doesn’t require too much input from you.